cockroachdb/pebble/README.md

 ## Pedigree

-Pebble is based on the (at the time of writing) incomplete Go version of LevelDB:
+Pebble is based on the incomplete Go version of LevelDB:

 https://github.com/golang/leveldb